 M.O.V.E.
 (Motivation Opportunity Vision Entertainment) represents our generations ability to bring change and innovation to the way we give back to our communities.
 M.O.V.E. is inspiration, M.O.V.E. is innovation M.O.V.E. is change, and change is needed.

-M.O.V.E. members have been serving the communities on the East Coast through artistry for the past five years.
-What started as a fundraiser for Autism Speaks has grown into an unstoppable movement, now spanning other good causes including Diabetes, Celiac Disease and education in rural parts of the world.
-We hope our motions will spark your emotions and inspire you to move too.
-M.O.V.E. has big plans for the future, and we plan to keep on moving.
+M.O.V.E. members have been serving communities nation wide through artistry for the past five years.
+What started as a fundraiser for Autism Speaks has grown into an unstoppable movement, now spanning other good causes including Diabetes, Celiac Disease and domestic education.
+We hope our motions will spark your emotions and inspire you to move.
+M.O.V.E. has big plans for the future, and we "won't stop 'till it's over".

 REM is a full length contemporary piece that questions the notions and players in civil war conflict and international aid.